Changing the Equation: Redesigning Developmental Math

-Contact: Michael McComas
+Redesign Coordinator: Michael McComas

 In the past, Mountwest Community and Technical College (MCTC) offered a three-course developmental mathematics sequence: Basic Mathematics, Introductory Algebra and Intermediate Algebra.
 About 350 students were enrolled in 18 sections of developmental math in the fall, 250 students in 14 sections in the spring, and 100 students in five sections in the summer.
 During the pilot semester of the redesign, MCTC converted the three-semester course sequence into two courses, Basic Math and Algebra I. For the full implementation in fall 2011, these two courses were combined into one redesigned course, Algebra I.